 Information Systems Operator and Systems Engineers Junior Course

-This initial course will give you a level of training required to operate as a system admin.
-This 6-week course focuses on the installation and configuration of the Remote Communications Access Node (RCAN), and teaches you about the hardware, software and security requirements to operate the RCAN as well as the cabling, encryption and network administration to support the RCAN.
-The course teaches a combination of Computer Industry technologies using CCNA and Military curriculums.
-At the completion of this course you will immediately commence two years at UCOL starting your BICT.
+This six week course will give you the level of training required to operate as a system administrator.
+The course focuses on the installation and configuration of the NZ Army’s deployable communication nodes and teaches you about the hardware, software and security requirements to operate the equipment.
+Cabling, encryption and network administration concepts are also taught.
+The course teaches a combination of IT industry standards using CISCO Network Certified associate (CCNA) and military curriculums.
+At the completion of this course you will commence two years at Universal College of Learning (UCOL) in Palmerston North.
+This tertiary study will be towards your Diploma of Information & Communications Technology.

 Information Systems Operator Intermediate Course

-This course will be run after you have finished your two years at UCOL and focuses on the military specific applications and their employment in the battlefield using the Forward Communications Access Node (FCAN), utilising a combination of Computer Industry applications from Microsoft and VM Ware and Military curriculums such as the military Battle Management System.
-Managing a service support desk and Implementing Infrastructure design documents are also covered in this course.
+This course will be conducted after you have finished your first two years at UCOL and focuses on the military specific applications and their employment in the battlefield.
+Course concepts are taught on a combination of IT industry applications from Microsoft and VM Ware, to military applications such as the Battle Management System.
+Managing a service support desk and implementing infrastructure design documents are also covered.
 Upon completion of this course you will be the equivalent of a system engineer.

 Information Systems Operator Senior Course

-In addition to the above training is a combination of Polytechnic and on the job training, conducting an Information and Communication Technology program and technology certification programs.
-Adding to your professional development, you will attend a number of command courses so as to develop your leadership and command strategy thinking within various demanding operational scenario settings.
+On completion of the above coursing, you will return to complete your third and final year at UCOL, gaining your Bachelors in Information & Communications Technology, majoring in Systems Administration.
+Adding to your professional development, you will attend a number of command courses to develop your leadership decision making ability within various operational scenarios.
 All of this training will make for a diverse and challenging learning environment within the NZ Army.

 Trade Promotion Courses

 The Detachment Commanders Course and the Troop Sergeants Course are part of your career progression.
 They are designed to test your trade knowledge and skills as well as your leadership ability.
-Base level management is conducted during these courses and enhanced at Unit level.
-The Communications Information System Electronic Warfare Managers Course is a more advanced course which will train you in the administration, design and management of communications and Information systems.
+The skills you learn on this course will then be applied in your day to day work in both camp and field enviornments.
+The Communications Information System Electronic Warfare Managers Course is a more advanced course which will train you in the administration, design and management of communications and information systems.
 The course is designed to test your management skills and your ability to manoeuvre communications assets on the battlefield.

 Salary and benefits